 To deliver financial advice at scale, Atlas Point digitized financial virtues assessments.
 Each report is tailored based on the response that each individual gives to the tool.

-🔴 The report jumps right into the insights, without giving an introduction of what you may expect as a reader, an overview of the possible outcomes, etc. This is not a problem for the advisor, who should know the content of the report, but the client might be interested to read what they may expect to learn throughout the report.
+🟠 Introduction: The report jumps right into the insights, without telling you what you may expect as a reader or giving an overview of the possible outcomes.
+This is not a problem for the advisor, who should know the content of the report, but the client might be interested to read what they may expect to learn throughout the report.

 3. Indaba Global

 Indaba Global is a training and development company providing products and services in the management consulting field.
 They provide professional coaching for executives.